aspose-pdf/Aspose.PDF-Documentation/en/net/basic-operations/set-privileges/_index.md

 PdfFileInfo contains three properties to get information about PDF document security.

 1. property PasswordType returns PasswordType enumeration value:
-    - PasswordType.None - the document is not password protected
+    - PasswordType.None - the document is not password protected.
-    - PasswordType.User - the document was opened with user (or document open) password
+    - PasswordType.User - the document was opened with user (or document open) password.
-    - PasswordType.Owner - the document was opened with owner (or permissions, edit) password
+    - PasswordType.Owner - the document was opened with owner (or permissions, edit) password.
     - PasswordType.Inaccessible - the document is password protected but the password is needed to open it while an invalid password (or no password) was supplied.
 2. boolean property HasOpenPassword - is used to determine if the input file requires a password, when opening it.
 3. boolean property HasEditPassword - its used to determine if the input file requires a password to edit its contents.